subject matter

 Introduction The production of self-models

-I'm looking at how our idea of our subjectivity, our role in the world, is shaped by designed things around us.
+I'm interested in how our idea of our subjectivity and role in the world, or 'self-model', is shaped by designed things around us.
 How driving a car makes me feel like a king of the road, how trying on clothing make me see myself as an artwork; how holding money casts me as a boss, a plant pot as a protector; how chatting with a bot makes me feel more or less human.
 In other words, how any technology is also a self-technologyβͺ.

 If so, how could technologies support β rather than hinder β a transition to a relational self-modelβͺ, one where we view ourselves as the product of a context as much as the coproducers of it.
 A modernist self-model that separates the subject from other bodies has served to justify regimes of extraction and exploitation.
 How instead to produce the relations that produce the relational self?